Parenting is the most humbling task.

 When they’re toddlers, everything your child does is cute and maybe even funny.
 But consider yourself warned.
 Dismissing your child’s poor behavior is a mistake.
 Children can be trained as soon as they are cognizant of their behavior.
 So, train your child in right living.

 It’s not always the correcting of poor behavior.
 Just like we teach a child to hold utensils and feed themselves, we can train them in right living before they go public with the wrong behavior.

 The best resource for training your child in right living is you.
 That’s right.
 No amount of instruction will undo the example you set before them.
 Your righteousness is a clear pattern for them to copy.
 And when that model is reinforced with your loving guidance, your training for their right living is powerful.

 If you’re like me, you’d prefer to shelter your child from the negative consequences of their actions.
 But that’s not wise parenting.
 Life is hard, and children need to learn the value of sowing and reaping while they’re in your home filled with unconditional love.
-Besides, all things happen for a reason, and sometimes we don’t know that reason.
+Besides, everything happens for a reason, and sometimes we don’t know that reason.
 But, sometimes, we’re just slow to make good decisions.
 After all, we’re sinful humans in need of God’s grace.